Mazra'a: Ottoman Empire

 Mazra'a was incorporated into the Ottoman Empire in 1517 with all of Palestine and in 1596, the tax registers listed Mazra'a as forming part of the nahiya (subdistrict) of Acca (Acre).
 The population is recorded as 27 Muslim households, and the villagers paid a fixed tax-rate of 25% on wheat, barley, cotton, in addition to "occasional revenues," goats, beehives, and water buffaloes; a total of 5,352 akçe.
 14/24 of the revenue went to a waqf.

-In the 1760s, Mazra'a was one of five villages in nahiya ("subdistrict") of Sahil Akka ("Acre coast"), which was under the direct rule of Zahir al-Umar, the independent governor of the Galilee, as one of his Viftlik estates.
+In the 1760s, Mazra'a was one of five villages in nahiya ("subdistrict") of Sahil Akka ("Acre coast"), which was under the direct rule of Daher al-Umar, the independent governor of the Galilee, as one of his Viftlik estates.
 As such, villagers were exempt from paying the usual Ottoman taxes.
 (Other Viftlik estates were Judayda, Samiriyya, al-Makr, and Julis.)
-After the death of Zahir al-Umar in 1775, these villages were abandoned for a time, becoming known as places of lawlessness.
+After the death of Daher al-Umar in 1775, these villages were abandoned for a time, becoming known as places of lawlessness.
 Jezzar Pasha, the new governor of Acre, first returned the villages to their local sheiks, later dividing the income collected from them between himself and the local official.

 French map of the area, in 1799.
 Mazra'a is named "El Masar".

 A map by Pierre Jacotin from Napoleon's invasion of 1799 showed the place, named as El Masar, while Napoleon Bonaparte himself described El-Mazara as a village of hundreds of Christians.

 Victor Guérin, who visited the place in 1875, described Mezra'a as a village with a very small number of inhabitants, sepulchral grottos, cisterns, and a number of houses built of stone.
 The remains of a small castle fort are dated by him to the Middle Ages, if not earlier.
 Not far from it lay a number of columns that once ornamented a church.
 Close to the village was a khan said to have been built by Jezzar Pasha from which an aqueduct traveled through the valley under high arches.

 In 1881, the PEF's Survey of Western Palestine (SWP) described the place as "A stone and conglomerate village, having 200 Moslems, situated on the plain, with olives, pomegranates, mulberries, and arable land; the aqueduct supplies good water."

 A population list from about 1887 showed that el Mazra'h had about 185 inhabitants, all Muslim.